DRAGON ENTERPRISE PLATFORM

 There’s definitely a lot of work involved when addressing a security incident.
 Does your current EDR cyber security provide you with a quick response to detect threats?
 Or does it go beyond that and give you investigative visibility you need?

-Comodo offers a solution that closes the gap between detection and response.
+Comodo offers a solution that closes the gap between endpoint detection and response.
 Through this, a continuous security process is ensured while reacting efficiently and effectively.